 About the Research

-TRACE explores the politics of circulation through detailed empirical research across diverse settings, including the Democratic Republic of Congo, Libya, Yemen, Myanmar, West Africa, Sudan and South Sudan.
+TRACE explores the politics of circulation through detailed empirical research across diverse settings, including the Democratic Republic of Congo and Great Lakes, Libya, Yemen, Myanmar, West Africa, Afghanistan and South Sudan.

 Across these cases, the research highlights three broad insights: